hollaex/hollaex-apidoc/source/index.html.md

 currency | The currency pair symbol (btc-eur) limit | Number of elements to return.
 Default: 50.
-Maximun: 100 page | Page of data to retrieve orderBy | Field to order data order | asc or desc
+Maximun: 100 page | Page of data to retrieve order_by | Field to order data order | asc or desc start_date | Starting date of queried data end_date | Ending date of queried data

 ## Get Withdrawals